busybeaver42/kv3/README.md

 inside CLI:

 cd /kv3/doxyDocu/
 doxywizard Doxyfile

-And create your documentation (press lower down button <next> several time and
+And create your documentation (press lower down corner the <next> button several time and

-at the endpress the button upper left <Run doxygen>)
+at the end press the <Run doxygen> button in the upper left corner )

 ### kv3 GUI - with pointcloud visualisation